oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 The Basics
 ----------

 First, DRF.
-I'm going to assume that you're familiar with it, and if you're not, their own documentation is better than any summary I can offer here.
+I'll just touch briefly on this, assuming that you're already familiar with it.
+If you're not, their own documentation is better than any summary I can offer here.
 We've made a pretty traditional RESTful API with it, keeping the endpoints flat, with minimal server-side logic mostly encapsulated in the serializers.

 Just so we're on the same page, the endpoints look a bit like this: